inhumanfuzzball/numberwang/README.md

 http://numberwang.azurewebsites.net/

-A maths puzzle game, like you one you find on The Independent puzzle page.
+A maths puzzle game, like the one you find on The Independent puzzle page.

 I don't know what this game is actually called, we just call it numberwang because it seems to fit.